 | Best For | Indie developers, freelancers | Companies, startups, agencies |

-If you’re a company or startup, go with the Organization account.
-It looks more professional and Google has been giving organization accounts slightly more trust in their review process.
+Running a company or startup?
+Go with the Organization account.
+It reads as more professional, and Google has been extending organization accounts a bit more trust during review.

 The New Testing Requirement (2025-2026)